vanniekerkalex/dotnet-vue_flickr-api/README.md

 ## Installation / Run

 ### Backend

+#### Make sure .NET Core has been installed: https://dotnet.microsoft.com/download

-In the root folder run:
+Go to the root folder of this project after cloning the repository and run:

 `dotnet run`

 ### Frontend

+#### Make sure you have NodeJS and NPM installed: https://nodejs.org/en/

 In `ROOT/Client/pixplorer` run:

 `npm install`